ReinhartSulaiman/R.-Abdullah-Reinhart-Sulaiman---Data-Analytics-Portfolio/README.md

 Here are some example of what I do using Python:
   - [An analysis of a case study](https://colab.research.google.com/drive/1BcvLki42I-j_qaNTCcWJ4GrZDBQakrMd?usp=sharing), in which a European bank wants to increase the usage of credit cards in partnership with various merchants through an e-commerce marketplace company.
 I am acting as data analyst of the bank to understand spending patterns of the e-commerce customers, create ways to reduce promotional cost, and identify business opportunities to customize reward program for loyal customers.
-  - [An analysis of another case study](https://colab.research.google.com/drive/1rXe9kt3BZalKydsaFTcEmJKAWpoxcX8v?usp=sharing), in which I act as a data analyst of a market research company, to analyze the e-commerce industry of a whole nation (Pakistan, using a public dataset).
-The goal of the analysis is to understand how to increase revenue of those companies, by using datasets filled with data from multiple companies, and provide a comprehensive analysis, which then I offer insights and recommendations generated from the analysis.

 # Data visualization skillsets:
 I use Tableau as my data visualization software.